hyewonkim-page/hyewonkim-page.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Hyewon Kim (pronounced: _Hae-one Kim_).
-I am a PhD candidate in the [Department of Economics](https://economics.cornell.edu/hyewon-kim) at Cornell University, and I am also affiliated with the [Jeb E. Brooks School of Public Policy](https://www.publicpolicy.cornell.edu/people/hyewon-kim/).
+I am a PhD candidate in the [Department of Economics](https://economics.cornell.edu/hyewon-kim) at Cornell University, and I am also affiliated with the [Cornell Brooks School of Public Policy](https://www.publicpolicy.cornell.edu/people/hyewon-kim/).

 My research is in labor economics and applied econometrics.
-I work on econometric methods for policy analysis and on the empirical evaluation of policies affecting disadvantaged populations.
+I develop methods to analyze policies and use data to understand how policies affect disadvantaged populations.

 Here is my [CV](files/CV_Hyewon_Kim.pdf), my [research tab](/research), and my [teaching tab](/teaching).